• Skip to primary navigation

 Summing it Up

 A blanket purchase order works in your favor the majority of the time, as long as the procurement process is strategically planned and organized.
-If the market value is volatile on products or services you provide, then reoccurring needs won’t matter, because you cannot forecast the cost.
+If the market value is volatile on products or services you provide, then recurring needs won’t matter, because you cannot forecast the cost.

 If you have a strong relationship with a vendor and find yourself buying the same thing every month (like a subscription or maid service) then BPOs work beautifully.
 They save time for accounts payable, lower administrative costs, create fixed pricing, and ensure future supplies, even when you forget to order!